tserg/ekubo-market-watcher/README.md

-# Ekubo Market Watcher AI
+# Ekubo Market Watcher

-An enhanced Daydreams x402 agent that combines real-time Ekubo pool monitoring with AI-powered market insights.
-Retrieve the latest pools created on Ekubo and get intelligent analysis using advanced language models.
+A Daydreams x402 service that allows anyone to retrieve the latest pools created on Ekubo in the last X minutes/hours by listening to `PoolInitialized` events from the Ekubo Core contract on Starknet.

 ## Features

 - 🚀 **Real-time pool discovery**: Monitors `PoolInitialized` events from Ekubo Core contract
-- 🤖 **AI-powered analysis**: Intelligent brainstorming and market insights using language models
 - ⏰ **Flexible time windows**: Query pools created in the last minutes or hours
 - 🔄 **Smart caching**: 60-second cache to reduce RPC calls and improve performance
 - 🌐 **Multi-network support**: Supports both Starknet mainnet and testnet